 - Monthly Expenses

 - Thoughts and Notes

 The great thing about using a printable budget binder is you can mix and match it.
-Take ours for example, It’s incredible, beautifully designed and guaranteed to help.
+Take our financial planner, for example, It’s incredible, beautifully designed, and guaranteed to help.

 But you might have other pages that you want to include to make it work more for you.
 Having a printable binder allows you to create something from anything including pages you already have and love.